AverageHelper/Simple-RPG/README.md

 # Simple-RPG
-A lab exercise for a Data Structures class (C S 236 at Brigham Young University).
+A lab exercise for a Data Structures class.